cdl-geneseo/geneseo-dictionary/H/Herzmanite.md

 # Herzmanite

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Herzmanite

 Created by  Unknown User (met6), last modified by  Mollie McMullan on May 04, 2023

 n.
 Student follower of Professor Ron HerzmanSource: Dictionary of Geneseo English, Spring 1999 - Kocher- 2006 Of those surveyed in 2008, 4.5% recognized the word, and all of those who recognized it learned the word in Geneseo.Talbot, 2008As of 2012, 20% of students surveyed know this word.
 100% believe it is of local origins.(Flynn, G-M, 2012)As of 2019, 0% of students surveyed know this word.
 0% believe it is of local origins.
 This word appears to be obsolete.(Luquer, 2019)As of 2023, this word has made a comeback, with 90.9% of students surveying that they have never heard this word as compared to the 0% in 2019.
 4.5% of surveyors knew what this word meant, though 82.9% of the people surveyed believed that this term was completely irrelevant.
 (McMullan, G-M, 2023)